moonpiedumplings/blog-template/blog/markdown/index.md

 Markdown is very simple, and many sites, like Reddit, Stackoverflow, or even Discord use some variation of markdown formatting.

-Below is the Markown from the presentation, copied and pasted here.
+Below is the Markdown from the presentation, copied and pasted here.

 ## Markdown